asit14/FILE-HANDLING-UTILITY/README.md

 Modify File: Enables users to replace a specific word in the file with another word throughout the entire content.

 🧪 Example Operations
-Input: "akash is learning java."
+Input: "asit is learning java."

-Modify: Replace "akash" with "puja"
+Modify: Replace "asit" with "liku"

-Output: "puja is learning java."
+Output: "liku is learning java."

 These features demonstrate the use of Java classes like FileWriter, BufferedReader, Scanner, and string manipulation techniques.